zihaofoo/zihaofoo.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Gradauted from Nanyang Technological University!
+Graduated from Nanyang Technological University!
 Awarded a degree of Bachelor of Engineering (Mechanical Engineering) with Highest Distinction.